janicept/cot-4500-as2/README.md

-This repository contains Python code for solving various interpolation problems, as well as implementing numerical methods to estimate values and model data.
+"""This repository contains Python code for solving various interpolation problems, as well as implementing numerical methods to estimate values and model data.
 Below is a breakdown of the methods included in this repository:

 Question 1: Neville's Method
 This function implements **Neville's Method** for polynomial interpolation.
 Given a set of x and y values, the function estimates the value of y at a given x.